jjjjw/react-ssr-demo/README.md

 # React Server-Side Rendering (SSR) Demo

-This is a simple example of rendering React components server side.
+This is a simple example of rendering React components server side, when ur primary web server is not Node.js.

 ## How to run